Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects

 \section{Conclusion}

-This paper proposes two models to accomodate heteterogeneity in panel threshold regression: one with heterogeneous slopes and thresholds, and the other with heterogeneous slopes but homogeneous thresholds.
-Unobserved heterogeneout takes the form of IFE.
-We develop tests threshold effects, a criterion to choose between models, and an inferential theory for all parameters.
-The new methods are validated by Monte Carlo simulations.
+This paper proposes two models to accomodate heteterogeneity in panel threshold regression: one with heterogeneous slopes and thresholds, and another with heterogeneous slopes but homogeneous thresholds.
+Unobserved heterogeneity takes the form of IFE.
+We develop tests threshold effects, a criterion to choose between models, and an inferential theory for all parameter estimators.
+The new methods are validated by Monte Carlo simulations which can be found in the supplementary appendix.
 When applied to the Feldstein-Horioka puzzle the models show that cross-country heterogeneity is significant and that only a small subset of countries is responsible for previously reported trade openness nonlinearity.

 There are still many interesting topics for future research.
 Interactive fixed effects represent a milestone in panel data analysis, and existing methods could be extended in this direction.
-Possible future research topics include panel threshold models with endogenous threshold variables as in \citet{seo2016dynamic} and \citet{yu_liao_phillips_2023}, multiple-regime threshold models \citep{yau2015estimation}, models with uniform inference \citep{liao2017uniform}, with estimated threshold variables \citep{lee2021factor}, binary response models, \citep{gao2023binary} and quantile models as in \citet{zhang2021single}.
+Possible future research topics include panel threshold models with endogenous threshold variables as in \citet{seo2016dynamic}, multiple-regime threshold models, binary response models \citep{gao2023binary}, and quantile regression as in \citet{zhang2021single}.